yurihondo/screentransitionsample/README.md

-# Screen Transition Sample
+# Screen Transition Sample　for Compose Destinations

-This repository demonstrates various screen transition techniques using Jetpack Compose and Navigation.
+This repository demonstrates various screen transition techniques using Jetpack Compose and Navigation using compose destinations.

+## Introduction to Compose Destinations

+[Compose Destinations](https://github.com/raamcosta/compose-destinations) is a powerful library that leverages Kotlin Symbol Processing (KSP) to generate type-safe navigation code for Jetpack Compose.
+By automatically generating boilerplate code, it reduces the amount of manual setup required for passing arguments and managing navigation in a type-safe manner.
+This makes handling navigation in Compose simpler and less error-prone, while maintaining flexibility and code readability.

+## Main　Differences from Vanilla Navigation

+1. **Automatic Graph Generation**
+   In Compose Destinations, navigation graphs are automatically generated based on the `@Destination` annotations added to your screens.
+This eliminates the need to manually define navigation graphs, streamlining the setup process.

+2. **KSP-Generated Destination Classes**
+   Instead of manually handling screen transitions, Compose Destinations generates `Destination` classes for each screen using Kotlin Symbol Processing (KSP).
+These generated classes handle navigation and argument passing, reducing the amount of boilerplate code.
+Screen-specific control and navigation logic is also handled through these `Destination` classes, making the navigation flow more type-safe and maintainable.

 ## Features